-Mark N. Templeton is Assistant Clinical Professor of Law and Director of the Abrams Environmental Law Clinic at the University of Chicago Law School, and a Research Affiliate of the Energy Policy Institute at Chicago.
+Mark N. Templeton is Associate Clinical Professor of Law and Director of the Abrams Environmental Law Clinic at the University of Chicago Law School, and a Research Affiliate of the Energy Policy Institute at Chicago.

 From 2005 to 2009, Templeton served as Associate Dean and COO at Yale Law School.
 From 2001 to 2005, he developed environmental and sustainability strategies at McKinsey & Company, among other projects.
 Prior to joining McKinsey, Templeton was special assistant and senior adviser to the U.S. Assistant Secretary of State for Democracy, Human Rights and Labor and an adviser to the U.S. Delegation to the U.N.
 Commission on Human Rights.
 He was a Financial Analyst at Goldman Sachs from 1994 to 1996.